 It wasn’t long ago when a person of the state was not worth a dime but the entire state was the king (L' Etat c' est moi Louis XIV).
 The People in that time was considered, so to speak, as the property of the king because he ruled by “the grace of God”.
-All that increased the glory and abilities of the king-state, both at home and abroad, that counted as in the interests of the state and as to the interests of the people no one paid any attention.
-A powerful army and a powerful administration gave the king the means to use national resources to support the splendid and luxurious palace, to shine internationally and to have an impact on international politics.
-It’s from this that a powerful army a the powerful administration has become the measure of "state" size.
+Everything that increased the glory and abilities of the king-state, both at home and abroad, counted as in the interests of the state while no one paid any attention to the interests of the people.
+A powerful army and a powerful administration gave the king the means to use national resources to support a splendid and luxurious palace, to shine internationally and to have an impact on international politics.
+It’s from this that a powerful army and a powerful administration has become the measure of "state" size.
 But to support a powerful army requires many people who can provide living and inanimate resources (recruits and money) for its maintenance.
 It’s from this that the number of state subjects has become the measure of the size of a state.
 Since that time, Europe has changed a lot.
 People have begun to realize that their interests and the interests of the state are not always the one and the same.
 This realization of the people and the consequence of their dissatisfaction has become dangerous to governing by the right of “the grace of God” and to more an more classes of people whose interests have been historically fated to be bound to the interests of the ruler.
-That would be the occasion for these gentlemen to bring forth various phony sermons that all the people in the state - that is, the whole nation - must have alonside their private interests also a "higher state interest" and that personal interests must be sacrificed for the love of the community, etc. When these phrases are translated in to our simple language it comes over, for example, like this: you Austrian peoples have as your interest to live and work peacefully, each at your home, that from what you earn each individual gives over as much as is essential and all the remainder you use to satisfy you needs, for your education, your transport communications and enjoying yourselves etc. But Austria has to attain “higher state interests” (it’s understood that the preachers do not speak this way but we will so speak): that is to maintain a splendid court; to be “the spice in every soup” that is to be involved in every European event, because such is the fashion in Europe (and states have fashions just as people), to support a large army, to pay public officials who will oversee the people, to pay for spies etc, etc. So for that reason the Austrian peoples must sacrifice their personal interests to the general interest and pay in blood and sweat to the state bosses.
+This would be the occasion for these gentlemen to bring forth various phony sermons that all the people in the state - that is, the whole nation - must have alonside their private interests also a "higher state interest" and that personal interests must be sacrificed for the love of the community, etc. When these phrases are translated in to our simple language it comes over, for example, like this: you Austrian peoples have as your interest to live and work peacefully, each at your home, that from what you earn each individual gives over as much as is essential and all the remainder you use to satisfy you needs, for your education, your transport communications and enjoying yourselves etc. But Austria has to attain “higher state interests” (it’s understood that the preachers do not speak this way but we will so speak): that is to maintain a splendid court; to be “the spice in every soup” that is to be involved in every European event, because such is the fashion in Europe (and states have fashions just as people), to support a large army, to pay public officials who will oversee the people, to pay for spies etc, etc. So for that reason the Austrian peoples must sacrifice their personal interests to the general interest and pay in blood and sweat to the state bosses.
 In this case, we have shown routineer politics in the crudest form, where it appears as a product of habits: to live on another's account as a product of dishonest selfishness.
 But there are plenty of cases where routineer politics arises as the simple product of a misunderstanding of the people’s interests.
 Such politics is that of today’s majority in the Hungarian diet.
 Deák is a Hungarian patriot.
-He would wish that the Hungarians to be free and advanced in everything, but at the same time routine holds that the external splendor is necessary for the happiness of the people: and he would wish that somehow there should be an entire Hungarian kingdom from the Carpathians to the Adriatic Sea. as it was in the former "glorious" times and he wishes Hungary to have a strong army to involve itself in European affairs.
+He would wish that the Hungarians to be free and advanced in everything, but at the same time routine holds that the external splendor is necessary for the happiness of the people: and he would wish that somehow there should be an entire Hungarian kingdom from the Carpathians to the Adriatic Sea, as it was in the former "glorious" times and he wishes Hungary to have a strong army to involve itself in European affairs.
 In Europe, those nations are considered to be happy who play a prominent role, even should this role be purely outward (as actors on the scene).
 Such statesmen do not realize that such outward splendor can be bought only by the mental and material poverty of their people.

-In all that we have said about routineer politics so far, we had the aim to prove, that the old prejudices and the habits that support them are so deeply rooted in the outlook of European statesmen that even people who are really do good often work against their people interest purely from ignorance from routine.
+In all that we have said about routineer politics so far, we had the aim to prove, that the old prejudices and the habits that support them are so deeply rooted in the outlook of European statesmen that even people who really do good often work against their people interest purely from ignorance from routine.
 But speaking of honest and dishonest routineer policy, we to some extent choose cases which directly concern us and we have brought up the term but not yet defined what we mean by “national interest”.
 We can not find a better definition of that term than that given by our esteemed Vlada Jovanović in his Srbeida i Gotovin, which is: that things should be good, for each and for all.
 Some of our literary charlatans at once came to the conclusion that if each has enough to eat and not be like other cattle then it will be good for everyone.
 It’s not worth so much as discussing with such sages.
 We mention this interpretation only because of their exceptional stupidity and now we will explain what the above sentence means.
 A human has the need to eat, to drink, to think etc. These are all needs which are connected with their personal nature.
 But beside that, a human lives in society and satisfy their needs only within society; from that if follows that only in a certain social structure can they satisfy their needs.
 We will take for the sake of an example that from our peasant so much tax is taken that they are left with so little money that they unable to buy smocks nor to buy fish and oil so they can celebrate Saint Nicholas’ Day at home etc; and then the tailor and the grocer will have no one to sell their goods and they in turn will not only not have enough to pay tax but quite possibly not even for food.
 From this it immediately follows that the peasant and the tailor and the grocer have an interest in the reduction of taxes.
 From these social relations an entire sequence of needs arises of a person as a citizen in the state and and as a member of the local community and family.
 When each satisfies their needs, then things will be good, for each and for all.
 From this it follows that the aim of popular politics must be directed towards organizing the state building so that as far as possible each member satisfy all their needs: that personal interests be entirely part of state interests.
 All that leads to the increase in popular freedom and to an increase in the peoples intellectual and material strength contributes and this is the criterion for assessing the value of foreign and domestic state politics.
 We considered it as essential to show this clearly and decisively, in order to make it easier to see: what is not popular politics.
 Now, let's turn to the politics of “Greater Serbia”, which is the subject of our article.

 We have impartially described the Greater-Serbian policy of the late prince and, to be frank, we can in no way find any reason for the attacks of the opposition against individual aspects of that policy.
 So, for example, a dictatorship was necessary to the late prince in order that he should have at his disposal the entire national means to accomplish Greater Serbia.
 The Opposition screamed that the prince oppressed the people, as if the prince would be able to at the same time to set up a national army handing over weapons into the hands of the people while he set about oppressing the people.
 It’s to be understood, that when the opposition began its senseless struggle, then also the government had to undertake strict measures to put a stop to it.
 The opposition never disputed that the chosen rule of the principality of Serbia should be also the ruler of the future Serbian state and what’s more considered that (as became clear on the occasion of the killing of Prince Mihailo) the Obrenović dynasty was the only one under which the Serbian people could achieve their unification.
 After that concession the opposition was left with no alternatives besides either to shut up or to do what the Italian populists did ...
 But where among us is the Italian level of education, Italian wealth?
 Finally, where among us is there a Garibaldi?
 Clearly there is none of that among us.
 But given all that, it was senseless to urge Prince Mihailo to war when he, as a legitimist, wasn’t ready for it, and still more senseless to ask of him that he be a revolutionary.